Entrepreneur, Designer & Aerialist

 Unsure of your bra size?
 Measure your bust around the fullest part.
 When measuring your rib cage, measure underneath the bust (underbust).

 The Unity V-Top is a built-in bra top.
 We recommend using your dress size and reference bra size to determine best fit.
+For example, if you wear an XL in the Freedom Bra, we recommend ordering at least a size XL in the Unity V-Top.

 Our hi-rise bottoms are designed to comfortably support your tummy, waist, and lower back.